Tracy Arm: Access

 The most common access is by boat using Stephens Passage and entering Holkham Bay and Tracy and Endicott Arms.
 Float planes from Juneau and Petersburg are also used as a means of access.
 Large tour vessels and smaller commercial cruise boats frequently use Tracy Arm as a tour destination or as a stop along their normal tour routes.

 Sawyer Glacier

 The twin Sawyer Glaciers, North Sawyer and South Sawyer, are located at the end of Tracy Arm.
 The wildlife in the area includes black and brown bears, deer, wolves, harbor seals, and a variety of birds, such as Arctic terns and pigeon guillemots.
 The mountain goats, which are usually found in the higher elevation areas, have been seen near the base of Sawyer Glacier.

+The shores of Tracy Arm, a fjord in southeast Alaska, are stripped of vegetation following a landslide and megatsunami that occurred on August 10, 2025.

 Sawyer Glacier captured from a commercial tour boat in June of 2021.